TYPO3-svn-archive/nc_staticfilecache/Documentation/ChangeLog/Index.rst

 ChangeLog
 ---------

+2015-04-20 Tim Lochmüller <tim@fruit-lab.de>

+- Migration of the documentation to basic RestructuredText

 2015-04-17 Tim Lochmüller <tim@fruit-lab.de>

 - Fix #6648 The explanation database table field should be emptied while an update